 Diamonds are graded under a strictly controlled environment at the Gemology Institute of America.
 At the labs, professionals compare diamonds to round brilliant stones with a color description assigned to each, according to GIA’s Color Scale that uses letters D to Z to identify each group.
-Both tone and saturation play a role in the color gradings.
+Both tone and saturation play a role in the Diamond color gradings.

-These standard, brilliant stones, used for comparison of each new diamond, are called master stones.
+For Diamond grading, These standard, brilliant stones, used for comparison of each new diamond, are called master stones.
 All diamonds release light called fluorescence when they’re put under ultraviolet radiation.
 UV radiation may be invisible to the naked eye but it’s everywhere because sunlight has it and fluorescent lights release it.
 If you look at a diamond under the correct lighting environment you’ll be able to see fluorescence in at least 35% of the stone.
 The most ordinary fluorescent when you look at diamonds will be blue.
 But there are unique fluorescent colors found in diamonds such as orange, white, yellow, and various other shades.

-When you place a diamond under sunlight a vivid blue fluorescence can make a yellow diamond appear colorless.
+When you place a diamond under sunlight, a vivid blue fluorescence can make a yellow diamond appear colorless.
 Yellow and blue are opposite to each other on the color wheel so blue fluorescent disguises yellow tints in a diamond.
-But if the strength of the fluorescence is too much it can make a diamond appear greasy or dull and this can lower the worth of the stone.
+But if the strength of the fluorescence is too much, it can make a diamond appear greasy or dull and this can lower the worth of the stone.

 2. Diamond Clarity

 There are very few structures developed by nature that are 100% perfect and the same can be said about the construction of a diamond.
 There are internal structures of a diamond called inclusions.
-On the surface, there are also flaws and these are called blemishes.
+On the surface, there are also flaws, and these are called blemishes.

-These two features are used to grade clarity.
+These two features in diamond grading are used to grade clarity.
 The fewer inclusions and blemishes a diamond has, the more clarity it will possess.
 On a diamond, surface scratches, nicks, or chips are classified as blemishes.
 On the inside of the diamond, inclusions can break the surface of a stone.
 Where do they come from?

 Sometimes microscopic crystal minerals are trapped within the stone when it forms.
-Depending on where these microscopic minerals are situated in the diamond they can be left behind even after the stone has been cut and polished.
+Depending on where these microscopic minerals are situated in the diamond, they can be left behind even after the stone has been cut and polished.
 These internal inclusions can have a major impact on the diamond’s appearance.